Bartosso/LocalProxy/doc/Reasoning.md

 My thought process:
 1. At first glance, I thought it should be easy to implement a proxy.
-I started from the `HttpRoutesClass`, I added validation and handling of invalid currencies.
+I started from the `HttpRoutesClass`.
+I added validation and handling of invalid currencies.

 2. After completing `HttpRoutesClass` parameters validation, I found that I can ask the Open Frame API for the currencies only 1k times per day.
-Still, on the other side, I can ask the Open Frame API about more than one pair currency per call.
+Still, on the other side, I can ask the Open Frame API about more than one pair of currency per call.
 Therefore, I can't use a solution performing currencies request to the target in a lazy manner (on the user's request to the proxy) and then caching the response for the next 5 minutes.
    Hence, I decided to have two main components: cache updater and cache reader.

-   In the original naive approach, I wanted to update cache every _TTL_ minus 5 seconds (_TTL_ is 5 minutes by default).
+   In the original naive approach, I wanted to update the cache every _TTL_ minus 5 seconds (_TTL_ is 5 minutes by default).
    There are 24*3600=86400 seconds in one day.
 The hard limit of requests to the target is 1000.
-This means that I can ask the target for currencies every 86.4 seconds and not exceed the token usage limit.
+That means I can ask the target for currencies every 86.4 seconds and not exceed the token usage limit.

    Performing requests to the currencies API every 295 should be more than enough to fulfill both the 5 minutes